Darkguyaiman/DOS-easy/README.md

 ## Overview

-**DDOS-easy** is a Python-based project designed to demonstrate Distributed Denial-of-Service (DDoS) attack concepts in a safe, ethical, and educational environment.
+**DOS-easy** is a Python-based project designed to demonstrate Denial-of-Service (DoS) attack concepts in a safe, ethical, and educational environment.
 This tool is intended for students, educators, and researchers to explore how basic traffic overloads can affect services — and how to defend against them — using simulated load from thousands of threads.

 > Disclaimer:
 > This tool is strictly for educational and authorized research use.